discopt/cmr/doc/camion.md

 The corresponding function in the library is

-  - CMRcomputeCamionSigned() Computes a Camion-signed version of a given ternary matrix.
+  - CMRcamionComputeSigns() Computes a Camion-signed version of a given ternary matrix.

 and is defined in \ref camion.h.